RaiaN/raian.github.io/content/blog/motivation/index.md

 Why would someone need a technical blog in 2019?
 Everything is written, everything is said, you say.

-I think this place is especially usefull when I am digging into fields of programming that I am not familiar with and want to try out some R&D.
+I think this place will be especially usefull when I decide to try out some programming R&D with undefined result.

-I will start this blog with series of articles about Unreal Engine 4 and C++ in the game development context.
+I will start this blog with series of articles about Unreal Engine 4 and C++ in the context of game development.
 Reason is simple: these are the technologies I work with most often nowadays.

 Happy reading!